 Early intervention is fundamental as it provides the child with the best opportunity to improve.
 Physiotherapy treatment can begin at any age, but the earlier it starts, the quicker progress is made, and the easier it is to gain the best possible outcome.

 Special Interest In Paediatrics

-I qualified with BSc Physiotherapy from the University of the Witwatersrand in 2011.
+I qualified with a BSc in Physiotherapy from the University of the Witwatersrand in 2011.
 I then completed my one year community service at Rahima Moosa Mother and Child hospital, where I stayed on as a permanent therapist for an additional two years.
-I then went into private practice in 2015, and spent some time working in the Neonatal Intensive Care Unit (NICU) and Paediatric wards in in various hospitals.
+I then went into private practice in 2015, and spent some time working in the Neonatal Intensive Care Unit (NICU) and Paediatric wards in various hospitals.
 I completed my NDT (Neurodevelopmental Therapy) training in 2014 and my MAES (Movement/Analysis/Education/Strategies) training in 2016.

 My treatment approach is premised upon creating a comfortable and safe environment, where children are challenged to reach their goals whilst having fun.
 Families play an integral part in the therapy process, and teachers and other therapists are involved throughout as required.
 Ultimately, my purpose is to ensure that every child I treat is able to reach their optimal potential, and as a result are more efficient, independent, and confident when performing their functional tasks/activities.